Gower Gulch and Red Cathedral Hiking Stats

 Once you reach the cutoff for the Red Cathedral, it’s only an additional 0.5 miles to reach the beautiful cathedral wall.

 After the cutoff, the trail continues to run through the gentle golden colored hills.
 Nearing the wall, the trail starts to veer through some rocks you have to climb up and over.
 If you find yourself scrambling up very steep rocks, you’ve probably gone off the trail.

 While I don’t recommend it, these hills are pretty easy to climb and we saw people all over in areas I would never go.
 Stick to the trail as much as possible to enjoy the trail, plus you’re not supposed to venture off the trail due to erosion.

 Heading to the left, you can actually climb all the way up to the Wall, or there is a nice vantage off to the right side of the path.
-It will be obvious once you reach the wall area as there are plenty of foot tracks leading to both sides.
+It should be obvious once you reach the wall area as there are plenty of foot tracks leading to both sides.

 After backtracking from the Red Cathedral to the trail junction you have a couple of choices depending on how tired you are.
 We still felt pretty good at this point despite a long day driving from Vegas to Death Valley (around 2.5 hours), plus checking out all the other Death Valley sites.

 We continued on the trail towards Manly Beacon and the remainder of the loop.